Infertility to Healthy Baby

 Serum IL-6 Level May Have Role in the Pathophysiology of Unexplained Infertility

-Significantly Higher IL-6 levels in women with unexplained infertility suggests that this cytokine may be involved in the pathophysiology of unexplained infertility.
+Significantly Higher IL-6 levels in women with unexplained infertility suggest that this cytokine may be involved in the pathophysiology of unexplained infertility.
 American Journal of Reproductive Immunology Volume 62 Issue 4 (October 2009)

 Scientists link flame retardants and reduced human fertility

-Exercise & Hypogonadism: Prediabetic, overweight men with hypogonadism show improvement in testosterone levels after reducing calorie and fat intake and increasing exercise.
+Prediabetic, overweight men with hypogonadism show improvement in testosterone levels after reducing calorie and fat intake and increasing exercise.
+Source: ENDO 2012.

 DISCLAIMER: The information provided here may not apply precisely to your individual situation.
 Diagnostic and therapeutic choices must always be tailored to the individual patient’s circumstances, and consultation with a licensed naturopathic physician should be undertaken before following any of the treatment strategies suggested in this web site.